 One of the most interesting facts about Denver is that sportscaster Rich Goins, aka “G-Man,” protested a winless streak for the Denver Broncos by camping out on a billboard until they won.
 For 33 days, he remained there during the 1990 NFL season until the professional team was victorious.

-Denver exports artfully prepared brews and has it down to a science.
-Our urban city is home to innovative breweries, including Breckenridge, The Great Divide, Wynkoop Brewing Company, Rock Bottom Brewery, just to name a few.
+Denver is the king of beer.
+The city brews more beer than any other town in the U.S. It’s home to innovative breweries like Breckenridge, The Great Divide, Wynkoop Brewing Company, and Rock Bottom Brewery, just to name a few.
 During your trip, you’ll find no shortage of quality beverages here.
 If you want to welcome fall in Denver, enjoy the Great American Beer Festival, which is the nation’s premier craft beverage fest held in early October.
-While you’re sipping on your beer, be careful because the extra altitude causes the effects of alcohol to be much more noticeable.
+Be careful while sipping on your beer; the altitude causes the effects of alcohol to be much more noticeable.

-An impressive roster of musicians hails from Denver, from Top 40 successes like The Fray, OneRepublic, and The Lumineers, to the late John Denver.
+An impressive roster of musicians hail from Denver, from Top 40 successes like The Fray, OneRepublic, and The Lumineers to the late John Denver.
 Now one of the most sought-after destinations to perform, our city offers a variety of spectacular music venues.
 If you attend a concert, football game, or other entertainment events, ask about our exclusive discount.
-This special offers you a 15% discount off of a standard rate for the room of your choice, just show us your tickets at check in!
+This special offers you 15% off of a standard rate for the room of your choice.
+Just show us your tickets at check-in!

 Most cities graciously accept an invitation to host the Olympics, but Denver delightfully declined the honor.
 Concerns over pollution and a population boom led to the city voting against hosting the 1976 Winter Olympics, the only city to turn down a chance to host this esteemed event.

 The Denver International Airport (DEN) is one of the nation’s busiest airports.
 It’s also the home to a rotating cast of art exhibitions and several permanent art installations.
-One of the most noticeable exhibits is the giant blue horse, officially known as “Mustang,” and dubbed as “Blucifer” by locals following rumors that the horse is cursed.
-With the many facts about Denver, this one might be the most creepy!
+One of the most notable exhibits is the giant blue horse, officially known as “Mustang” and dubbed “Blucifer” by locals following rumors that the horse is cursed.
+Of the many facts about Denver, this one might be the most creepy!